rsham004/community-guide/session-notes/MCP/01-MCP-overview.md

 - LLMs can **interact with services more meaningfully**.
 - Developers can build richer assistants without gluing everything manually.

+### History and Adoption
+MCP was introduced by Anthropic in late 2024.
+While initially slow to gain traction, interest surged in early 2025 as more companies and developers recognized its potential for standardizing tool integration.
+Major players like OpenAI began supporting it, leading to rapid ecosystem growth.
+It's often compared to HTTP in its potential impact on standardizing interactions, but for AI tools.

 ---

 ## 🧰 The Problem MCP Solves